gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 - Implemented in "SLICC"
   - **S**pecification **L**anguage for **I**ncluding **C**ache **C**oherence
-- SLICC is a domain-specific language
+- SLICC is a domain-specific language.
   - Describes the coherence protocol
   - Generates C++ code
   - See `build/.../mem/ruby/protocol` for generated files (but you really don't want to read these.)